All-Time Most Popular Books by Country

 What makes it a classic: If there is one book every Korean knows about, it's "The Nine Cloud Dream," also translated as "The Cloud Dream of the Nine."
 This was the first Korean literary work to be translated into English.

-This classic story details the spiritual journey of a monk who is allowed to fulfill all his earthly dreams.
-The Buddhist novel questions whether fulfilling everything we dream of can actually make us happy — a question that continues to be relevant.
+The classic story details the spiritual journey of a monk who is allowed to fulfill all his earthly dreams.
+The Buddhist novel questions whether fulfilling everything we dream of can actually make us happy — a question everyone can relate to.

 For a more modern Korean novel, we suggest reading "Kim Jiyoung, Born 1982."